VictorRodriguez/autofdo_tutorial/README.md

     $ make

 Then we have included a proccess that generates the profiles for you.
-We are taking advantage of a perf wrapper named ocperf, this tool can be found in the repository in here: https://github.com/andikleen/pmu-tools.
-Clone that repository in your home directory, then:
+We are taking advantage of a perf wrapper named `ocperf.py`, this tool can be found in the repository in here: https://github.com/andikleen/pmu-tools.
+We are also downloading and compiling AutoFDO from https://github.com/google/autofdo.
+The default location for this tools is /tmp/ you can change it by overwriting the `INSTALLATION_PATH` variable:

     $ make autofdo

-Then before recompiling, you will need to change the RELEASEFLAGS variable to use the .afdo profile files
+Then before recompiling, you will need to change the `RELEASEFLAGS` variable to use the .afdo profile files

     $ make RELEASEFLAGS="-O3 -fauto-profile=*.afdo" release

 Another option is to merge the profiles using the `profile_merger` binary in AutoFDO package.
+This will make you handle only just one .afdo file instead of multiple (Remember to include `-gcov_version=1` flag):

+    $ /tmp/autofdo/profile_merger -gcov_version=1 *.afdo
+    $ make RELEASEFLAGS="-O3 -fauto-profile=fbdata.afdo" release

 Execute the binaries again to measure the time and compare with other optimization methods.